 - Attorney fees totaling $600 or more

-What is a 1099-NEC form?
+What Is a 1099-NEC form?

-Last year, the IRS began requiring businesses to report non-employee compensation in a separate form, the 1099-NEC.
+In 2020, the IRS began requiring businesses to report non-employee compensation in a separate form, the 1099-NEC.
 We’ve created a detailed breakdown of the form and what it means for property managers here, but here’s the basics of what you should know:

 Property managers must file a 1099-NEC when they pay an unincorporated independent contractor $600 or more in a year for work done on a rental property owner’s behalf or directly for the manager’s own business.
 You’ll need to send a 1099-NEC instead of a 1099-MISC if you made a payment: